Graduate Student Association Elections

 Roles & Responsibilities

-- Serves as the official representative of the GSA, acting as the primary liaison between graduate-professional students and university stakeholders
+- Serves as the official representative of the GSA, acting as the primary liaison between graduate-professional students and university stakeholders, represents the GSA at university-wide events

 - Provides presentations on behalf of the GSA to students, faculty, staff, and university leadership